2019 Copa Libertadores final: Original host selection

 On 14 August 2018, the CONMEBOL Council selected the Estadio Nacional Julio Martínez Prádanos in Santiago, Chile as the venue of the 2019 Copa Libertadores final while the Estadio Nacional in Lima had been chosen to host the 2019 Copa Sudamericana final.
 The Uruguayan Football Association withdrew its bid because Estadio Centenario did not meet the CONMEBOL requirements.

 Relocation to Lima

 Large street protests in Chile began on 14 October 2019, involving millions of protestors and resulting in the deaths of at least 24 people.
 The protests led to safety concerns for the teams that would play the match and their travelling fans, despite this CONMEBOL still considered Santiago as the venue.
-Eventually, after a meeting between CONMEBOL president with the presidents of both finalists and those of their football associations and the Football Federation of Chile president, on 5 November it was announced that the match was relocated to the Estadio Monumental in Lima, Peru, due to the ongoing unrest in Chile.
+Eventually, after a meeting of the CONMEBOL president with the presidents of both finalists and those of their football associations and the Football Federation of Chile president, on 5 November it was announced that the match was relocated to the Estadio Monumental in Lima, Peru, due to the ongoing unrest in Chile.